 Do you find it a struggle to put money away every month?
 What if there was a way to save money automatically in such small amounts that you would hardly notice?
-Take a look at this Plum review to see how useful it can be for you.
-Plus, for the more adventurous amongst you, you can look at investing.
+Take a look at this Plum review to see how it helped me save over £1000.

 Let’s be honest, for the majority of us, saving money can be tough.
 We often start with good intentions, but by the end of the month, your account is hovering around the 0 mark.
 You think that you’ll give it a try the following month only for the same thing to happen.